 4. Combine Your Skills With Something New

 These hybrid roles are what keep people ahead.
-You don’t have to change careers.
-You just have to stretch a little.
+You donโt have to change careers.
+You just have to stretch a little so you continue staying relevant in the age of AI.

 Pay attention to how businesses are shifting.
 Hospitals are using smart tools to help doctors catch issues faster.
 Universities are starting to teach tech skills in non-tech courses.
 Retail companies use smart systems to manage inventory better.